 Real-World AI Use Cases

-Discover practical applications of AI and Copilot for faculty and students.
+Discover practical applications of AI and Copilot for faculty, staff, and students.
 These examples demonstrate responsible, ethical, and effective use of AI in higher education.

 For Students